zihangm/Physarum-Differentiable-LP-Layer/README.md

 ```
 Follow the instructions in ./MetaOptNet to prepare the data and do the training/testing.

-(We replaced the original L-2 SVM solved using Optnet with our L-1 SVM solved using our physarum solver.
-The L-1 SVM and our physarum solver are used in './MetaOptNet/models/classification_heads_pairwise_physarum.py')
+We replaced the original L-2 SVM solved using Optnet with our L-1 SVM solved using our physarum solver.

+The L-1 SVM and our physarum solver are used in **./MetaOptNet/models/classification_heads_pairwise_physarum.py**